statOmics/MSqRob/README.md

 The authors kindly ask to make a reference to Goeminne et al. (2016) and Goeminne et al. (2017) when making use of this package in any kind of publication or presentation.

+## 1. MSqRob as a standalone application for Windows

+When you are a Windows user who only wants to use the functionality of the MSqRob Shiny App and who doesn't foresee to use R in the near future, you can go for the MSqRob standalone version.
+Note that this distribution is around 500 MB in size, as it contains the R framework internally, so if you have R already installed on your computer, you might consider to install MSqRob within the R framework (see below).

+### 1.1.
+Install MSqRob as a standalone application (Windows only!)

+Download the MSqRob GUI through this link: https://github.com/statOmics/MSqRob/releases/download/MSqRob_standalone_Win_0.7.0/MSqRob.zip.

+### 1.2.
+Run the standalone MSqRob Shiny App (graphical user interface)

+To start MSqRob, doubleclick the file "run_MSqRob.vbs" in the "dist" folder.

+## 2. MSqRob within the R framework

-## Installation
+### 2.1.
+Installation

+If you're not a Windows user, and/or you are already using R and/or RStudio, and/or you also want to have access to MSqRob on the R command line, follow the following instructions to install MSqRob.

-Make sure that R is installed on your computer.
+First, make sure that R is installed on your computer.
 Optionally, you can also install RStudio as an integrated development invironment (IDE) for R. Instructions on how to install R and RStudio can be found here: http://web.cs.ucla.edu/~gulzar/rstudio/.

 On Windows, make sure that RTools is installed.
 Go to: https://cran.r-project.org/bin/windows/Rtools/ to download RTools.
 A user guide on how to install RTools on Windows can be found at: https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows.
 Errors in MSqRob on Windows related to unable to zip the results Excel file might be related to errors in configuring RTools.

-To install MSqRob directly from GitHub, we first need to install the package `devtools`:
+To install MSqRob directly from GitHub, we first need to install the package `devtools`.
+Just enter the following commands in RStudio:

 ~~~~
 install.packages("devtools")